bogdan/vf-widgets/Readme.md

 Vf-Widgets is a javascript library that provides numereous Widgets to build a GUI for Rich Internet Application and is based on MooTools low level library.
-The power of Vf-Widgets are the integration and unified API.
+The advantages of Vf-Widgets are their integration and unified API.
+Vf-Widgets is trying to combine the best practices of well practiced libraries from other languages like Swing or GTK but also include all special aspects of DOM and JavaScript

+## Princibles under this library:
+  * Object oriented design
+  * Unified API
+  * JavaScript should not generate HTML too much

+## Provided widgets:
+  * Basic:
+    * Widget
+    * Button
+    * Link
+    * Input
+    * TextInput
+  * Complex:
+    * Controller
+    * Form
+    * Dialog
+    * ConfirmDialog
+    * FormDialog
+    * List

 ## Examples